advantys/workflowgen-templates/integration/oidc/authorization-code/README.md

     Set-Location .\workflowgen-templates\integration\oidc\authorization-code
     ```

-1. Open the project folder with vscode.
+1. Open the project folder with VSCode.
-1. Duplicate the file `appsettings.Development.template.json` and rename it to
+1. Duplicate the `appsettings.Development.template.json` file and rename as
 `appsettings.Development.json`.
-1. Duplicate the file `appsettings.template.json` and rename it to
+1. Duplicate the `appsettings.template.json` file and rename as
 `appsettings.json`.
-1. In the `appsettings.json` file, replace the placeholders surrounded by `[]`
+1. In the `appsettings.json` file, replace the placeholders inside the brackets
-inclusively with the values that you have gattered in the last section.
+(`[]`) with the values that you got in the previous section:

     * `[your azure ad tenant id]`: Your Azure AD Directory ID
-    * `[your application's client id (Application Id)]`: The Client Id
+    * `[your application's client id (Application Id)]`: The Client ID
     * `[your application's client secret added to your azure ad app]`: The Client Secret
-    * `[workflowgen's url]`: The part of the App ID URI which represents WorkflowGen's
+    * `[workflowgen url]`: The part of the App ID URI which represents WorkflowGen's
-    domain and base path e.g. `localhost:8888/wfgen` in the example App ID URI
+    domain and base path (e.g. `localhost:8888/wfgen`) in the example App ID URI
     above.

-1. Start debugging in vscode or run:
+1. Start debugging in VSCode, or run the following command:

     1. `dotnet restore`
     1. `dotnet run`